instana/openapi/spec/descriptions/tagSyntheticMetrics.md

   ]
 ```

-**includeAggregatedTestIds** Optionally use when not grouping by testId.
+**includeAggregatedTestIds** Optionally used when not grouping by testId.
 Specifying *true* will return a list of tests that were included in the aggregated result for each row returned.

 **tagFilterExpression** It serves as a filter to narrow down return results.
 Its type can be either EXPRESSION or TAG_FILTER with
 logical operators "AND" or "OR".